 - Complete all required WIOA customer paperwork and enter customer information into IWORKS or any subsequent system provided upon receipt of service. - Participate fully in training on WIOA data management, eligibility determination, and accurate and timely data entry. - Establish procedures for accurate completion and review of WIOA paperwork and timely entry of data into the IWORKS system.
-This includes: - Customer applications document of eligibility; - Documentation of ending "activity"; - Employment verifications; - Documentation of exiting customers; and - Documentation of customer follow-up. - Accurately determine eligibility and suitability for WIOA services for program participants. - Manage the timely documentation of progress and outcomes related to performance standards and contract requirements. - Establish procedures for timely exiting of customers, following WIOA regulations, best practice and local policy. - Provide monthly reports to the RWDB and the CEOs.
+This includes: - o Customer applications document of eligibility; - o Documentation of ending "activity"; - o Employment verifications; - o Documentation of exiting customers; and - o Documentation of customer follow-up. - Accurately determine eligibility and suitability for WIOA services for program participants. - Manage the timely documentation of progress and outcomes related to performance standards and contract requirements. - Establish procedures for timely exiting of customers, following WIOA regulations, best practice and local policy. - Provide monthly reports to the RWDB and the CEOs.